Package 'mwana'

 .expectedP

 The expected proportion of children aged 24 to 59 months old over those aged 6 to 23 months old.
-This is estimated to be 0.66.
+By default, this is expected to be 0.66.

 Details